daguar/audit-in-progress/README.md

 # Audit in Progress

-"I paid nothing for nothing
+I paid nothing for nothing
 that's what I spent
 c'mon
 audit me
 audit me
-I don't give a shit, no"
+I don't give a shit, no

 ## Installation: